department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - What were the participant's comments, if any, on the topic and audience tags for each result?
 - Do the template labels help the user choose the most relevant article to their search?

-## Task 4: Navigate between learning center articles and topics - 5 minutes
+## Task 4: Navigate between learning center articles - 5 minutes

-*Participant should be on `Change your address on file w/ the VA`, or `How to change your address online` article*
+*Participant should be on `Change your address on file w/ the VA`, `Sign in FAQs`or `How to change your address online` article*

 - Go ahead and talk me through what you see on this page and what you can do here.

-- How useful is this page in answering your question?
+- Does this page in answer your question?

 - Based on this article, what would you do next?

   *Encourage participant to click on hotspot if they have not done so already*.

+  - *On How to change address online page, hotspot is in alert, and to related info section at bottom of page*

+  - *On Change address on file page, hotspot is in body text*

+  - *Sign in FAQs page, hotspot is in to related info section at bottom of page*

-- *Once on new page:*
+*Once on new page:*

 - How does this line up with what you expected?
 - Excellent, you're being really helpful.
 Thank you.
 Just a few more things to go over.

+### Things to watch for

+- Did the participant get confused navigating between articles?
+- How did the experience align with participant's expectations?

+## Task 5: Navigating between topics, and between Hub and Learning Center - 5 minutes

+*Participant should still be on `Change your address on file w/ the VA`, `Sign in FAQs`or `How to change your address online` article*

 - We're going to shift gears now.
-Imagine you need to find out how to file a disability claim for a Veteran who has been exposed to Agent Orange.
+Imagine you need to find out how to get compensation for a Veteran who has been exposed to Agent Orange.
 How would you do that from here?

   *May need to remind user that things might not work as expected since this is a prototype*

-### Things to watch for

-- Did the participant get confused navigating between articles?
-- How did the experience align with participant's expectations?
-- How does user expect to be able to get to unrelated topic information?

-## Task 5: Navigating between Hub and Learning Center - 5 minutes

 - Thanks for sharing that.
-Since this is a prototype, we don't have all of that set up, so I'm going to take you directly to a page we think would be helpful a helpful starting point.
+Since this is a prototype, we don't have all of that set up, so I'm going to send you a link you directly to a page.

-  *Send participant link to Exposure to hazardous chemicals page in prototype*: https://vsateams.invisionapp.com/share/URY28M6KJP7
+*Send participant link to Exposure to hazardous chemicals page in prototype*: https://vsateams.invisionapp.com/share/YJXZTKC6CN4#/screens/424624543

 - Now again, scroll around, and take a look at this page.
 Please continue to think out loud - you're doing a great job with that.
 - How does this line up with what you expected to see?
 Okay, that's good to know.
 Go ahead and see if you can find the information you're looking for anywhere.

-  *This should take participant to LC Agent Orange page*
+*This should take participant to LC Agent Orange article*

 - Now, how does this line up with what you expected?

 - Based on this information, what would you do next?

-  *Encourage participant to click CTA if needed*
+  *Encourage participant to click CTA to go to Learn How to File Claim*

 - And, once again, how does this page line up with what you expected to find?

 ### Things to watch for

+- How does user expect to be able to get to unrelated topic information?
 - Did the participant navigate easily between the benefit hub and learning center?
 - Did the participant get confused at any point going back and forth?
 - What changes did the participant notice between LC and hub?

-## Task 6: Review tag results -  2 minutes
+## Task 6: Review tag results -  3 minutes

 - Great, thank you!
 We're almost done.
 One more thing I'd like to get your feedback on.
 Can you please go back to the Agent Orange page we were just looking at?
-You can use your back button.

-- From here, show me how would you find more information related to Vietnam Veterans.
+- From here, show me how would you find more articles that might be of interest to the same group of readers.

-  *Encourage participant to click on audience tag if they don't on their own*. *Ask if they noticed the audience and topic tags, and if they knew they were clickable.*
+  *If participant doesn't click on audience tag*.

+  - Did you notice the audience and topic labels?
+  - What would you expect to happen if you clicked on one?
+  - Go ahead and click on the audience label.

 *User lands on Learning center articles tagged: Vietnam War Veterans page.*

-- How does this align with what you'd expect?
+- Great!
+Take a look at this page.
+How does it align with what you'd expect?

-- What do you think about the topic and audience labels?
+- What do you think about how this information is presented?

-- How about having a page of articles grouped like this?
+- *If participant doesn't comment on tags:*
+  - Are there any aspects to the page that you think are interactive?
+  - What would you expect if you click on one of the audience or topic tags?
+  - Did you notice any articles that sound like they could be the same?
+  - What differences do you notice between them?

 ### Things to watch for